Home

 All images © by Roberto Piperno, owner of the domain.
 Write to romapip@quipo.it.
-Text edited by Rosamie Moore.

-Page revised in October 2012.
+Page revised in September 2020.

 View of Mount Cimino and in the foreground Palazzo Albani and the Augustinian monastery

 Soriano has a commanding position over the Tiber River valley.
 The view reaches Mount Soratte and Civita Castellana to the south and Orte to the north.
 Archaeologists believe medieval Soriano was built on the site of Surrina vetus, an Etruscan town which was destroyed by the Romans.
 It acquired importance in the XIIIth century when the popes used to live at nearby Viterbo.
-In 1278 Pope Nicholas III accused the Guastapane, the family ruling Soriano, of heresy and assigned the town to his brother Orso Orsini (It. orso = bear).
-For the benefits the pope gave to members of his family, Dante put him in Hell and made him say:
+In 1278 Pope Nicholas III accused the Guastapane, the family ruling Soriano, of heresy and assigned the town to his nephew Orso Orsini (It. orso = bear).
+For the benefits the Pope gave to members of his family, Dante put him in Hell and made him say:

-Pope Boniface VIII to join him in Hell.
+Nicholas was waiting for Pope Boniface VIII to join him in Hell.

-Castello Orsini and coats of arms of: A)
+Castello Orsini and coats of arms of: A) Cardinal Rodrigo Borgia; B) Pope Calixtus III; C) Pope Innocent VIII;

-Cardinal Rodrigo Borgia; B) Pope Calixtus III; C) Pope Innocent VIII; D) Giovanni Angelo Altemps, Marquis of Soriano, grandson of Cardinal Marco Sittico Altemps, nephew of Pope Pius IV
+D) Giovanni Angelo Altemps, Marquis of Soriano, grandson of Cardinal Marco Sittico Altemps, nephew of Pope Pius IV

 In the second half of the XVth century the castle built by Pope Nicholas III was strengthened by Cardinal Rodrigo Borgia on behalf of the popes of the time because Soriano in 1441 became a direct possession of the Papal State.
 In 1492 Cardinal Borgia was elected Pope Alexander VI and he gave the town to Cardinal Giovanni Battista Orsini to thank him for having supported his election.
 In 1579 Soriano was acquired by the Altemps.